 In a chair sits a woman—stoic, blue, and simplistic, perhaps in contemplation.
-This piece by Ruth Asawa, Portrait of Johanna Jalowetz, offers a calming look at an aging woman, done only in shades of blue and gray.
+This work by Ruth Asawa, Portrait of Johanna Jalowetz, offers a calming look at an aging woman, done only in shades of blue and gray.
 I particularly enjoy the use of blank space throughout the piece, allowing the viewer to fill in the rest of the image with their own imagination.
-Through this ink work, one gets a glimpse into Johanna Jalowetz’s life; one can see her wisdom that she has gained through the years simply through Asawa’s painting.
+Through this ink work, one gets a glimpse into Jalowetz’s life; one can see her wisdom that she has gained through the years simply through Asawa’s drawing.
 This highlights her wondrous ability to convey the emotions and the stories of her muses simply through a few brushstrokes.

-Portrait of Johanna Jalowetz highlights just that— Ruth Asawa’s remarkable ability to share her story and the stories of others through her artwork.
-This piece offers a calming look at an aging woman, reminding us all that something does not have to be grand and detailed to simply be beautiful.
+Portrait of Johanna Jalowetz highlights just that—Asawa’s remarkable ability to share her story and the stories of others through her artwork.
+This work offers a calming look at an aging woman, reminding us all that something does not have to be grand and detailed to simply be beautiful.